-The Tier I RBSL Table values can be used to screen sites for petroleum hydrocarbon impacts using a limited amount of professional expertise.
-The Tier I RBSLs for Version 3.1 (Appendix 4) were calculated with the Atlantic RBCA Version 3.2.2 Tool Kit using the Atlantic RBCA Version 3.1 Default Parameters in Appendix 5.
-These default parameters are typical of many sites in Atlantic Canada, are consistent with most CCME CWS (2008) assumptions, and are conservative and applicable for most locations.
-Tier I RBSLs are specific to the type of land use (i.e., agricultural, residential, commercial or industrial).
-Note that the guidelines developed using the Atlantic RBCA Tool Kit Version 3.2.2, including the Tier I RBSLs for PHCs, are based on the protection of human health and do not address potential ecological concerns.
+The Tier I RBSL Table values can be used to screen sites for PHC impacts using a limited amount of professional expertise.
+The Tier I RBSLs for Version 4.0 (Appendix 4) were calculated using the Atlantic RBCA Version Default Parameters in Appendix 5.
+These default parameters are typical of many sites in Atlantic Canada, are consistent with most CCME CWS PHC default assumptions and are conservative and applicable for most locations.
+Tier I RBSLs are specific to the human exposures based on land use (i.e., agricultural, residential, commercial, or industrial).
+Note that the RBSLs and PSSLs developed for PHCs using the Atlantic RBCA Tool Kit Version 4.0, are based on the protection of human health and do not address risk to potential ecological receptors.
+Note that Tier I RBSLs are not provided for CVOCs.

-A number of requirements must also be satisfied and site-specific decisions must be made before applying Tier I RBSLs.
-These are discussed in the sub-sections following.
+A number of requirements must also be satisfied, and site-specific decisions must be made before applying Tier I RBSLs.
+These factors are discussed in the sub-sections following.